Attractive pictures are critical to a positive first impression of your rental property,

 effectiveness, but a poor quality video can detract from it.

-features you want to show.
 The average length ranges from 30 seconds to 3 minutes.

 - Dynamic video: All images are taken through a video camera or a digital camera capable